 4. If your header row is found on anything other than the first row, set the appropriate header row in the Heads found on row box.

-Select the teal NEXT STEP button to go to the next step.
+Select the NEXT STEP button to go to the next step.

 Step 4: Now that you've uploaded your file, make sure the system has detected your file properly by ensuring that the data looks correct within the Data Preview section.
-If everything looks good, select the teal NEXT STEP button.
+If everything looks good, click the NEXT STEP button.

-Step 5: Next, select into each drop-down for each field to map the column within your file to the appropriate Dsco field.
+Step 5: Next, click into each drop-down for each field to map the column within your file to the appropriate Dsco field.

 If your column name matches our column name, Dsco automatically maps it for you and you can leave the None Selected value.